rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  anywhere that humans wish to transact.

-There has never been a true global money, that is, a money that everyone on the globe agrees on as their
+There has never been a true global money, that is, a money that everyone agrees on as their
  [unit of account](unit-of-account.md),
  their
  [medium of exchange](medium-of-exchange.md),